everops-mat/dockerbucket/python.md

 ### Setup user specific arguments.

 Setup a base username, uid, gid, and work directory with some defaults.
 All of these can be overridden with `-build-arg "ARG=VALUE"`.

 ```
 <<base.userargs>>=
-ARG baseUSER="mek"
+ARG baseUSER="mat.kovach"
-ARG baseUID=501
+ARG baseUID=5000
-ARG baseGID=501
+ARG baseGID=5000
 ARG baseDIR="/work"
 @
 ```